ryankueter/CheckValidators/README.md

 ##### HasErrors()

-If you want to determine if any validation errors occured, you could call this to give you a boolean result.
+If you want to determine if any validation errors occured, you could call HasErrors() to give you a boolean value.

 ##### GetErrors()